California Lemon Law News + Info

 What are my options if my Ford’s battery cannot be fixed?

 If your Ford Maverick or Bronco Sport’s battery issues cannot be resolved, you have legal options to take against the auto manufacturer.
 It is vital to document these failures and why they occur.
-Two possible reasons for this inability include: multiple failed repair attempts pointing to a manufacturing defect, and inability to develop or provide a remedy in a timely manner.
+Two possible reasons for this include multiple failed repair attempts, which point to a manufacturing defect and inability to develop or provide a remedy in a timely manner.

 Gather all repair orders or work orders from your car service appointments and all records of correspondence with your manufacturer and/or dealership.
 If your auto manufacturer or associated dealerships cannot repair your vehicle issues within a reasonable number of attempts or time frame, your vehicle may have a manufacturing defect that can warrant legal action.